Many car companies have their own in-house tuning divisions.

 BMW M Division

 Like many car makers’ in-house tuning arms, BMW M Division started out in motor racing.
-The Motorsport Division turned its attention to road cars when it was officially founded in 1972 and its influence was startlingly clear with the M1 of 1978 with its mid-engined layout and 281 hp straight-six engine.
+The Motorsport Division turned its attention to road cars when it was officially founded in 1972 and its influence was startlingly clear with the M1 of 1978, with its mid-engined layout and 277bhp straight-six engine.

-From there, a series of special cars has flowed from M Division, many of them becoming the defining fast car of their sector and period such as the E30 M3 and various M5 models.
-There are other BMWs that have received the M Division touch without earning its famed M badge, such as the 850CSi with its 380 hp 5.6-liter V12 motor developed under the wing of this tuning department.
+From there, a series of special cars has flowed from M Division, many of them becoming the defining fast car of their sector and period, such as the E30 M3 and various M5 models.
+There are other BMWs that have received the M Division touch without earning its famed M badge, such as the 850CSi with its 375bhp 5.6-litre V12 motor developed under the wing of this tuning department.